It was a game of highlight-worthy alley-oops and dunks, but unfortunately, it did not belong to the Singapore Slingers.

 Despite huge games from Xavier Alexander (31 points, 14 rebounds) and Justin Howard (22 points, 23 rebounds), the Slingers were not able to extend their lead to a comfortable one.

-Xavier Alexander of the Singapore Slingers dunks the ball against Saigon Heat during the ASEAN Basketball League.
+Xavier Alexander of the Singapore Slingers dunks the ball against Saigon Heat.
 Photo: Sport Singapore

 “Individually, we can’t even contain what we want to, then it’s pretty hard for us to get ourselves to build on a team defence,” said Slingers head coach Neo Beng Siang after the loss.